Cambodia Backpacking Itinerary

 We had a Pork Barbecue and Banh Chiao, a kind of salad that looked like a pancake stuffed with minced pork and bean sprouts, paired up with the one and only steamed rice.
 It was something different and I like trying out new flavours.
 A portion of the egg-like pancake was meant to be wrapped with the lettuce and the other green leafy vegetables and dipped in sweet sauce, which we only found out when we'd almost finished the dish.
 I liked it.
 I was just a bit worried about the food preparation but we didn't have any stomach problems at the end of the day so that's clear.

 We headed back to the guesthouse full and ready to prepare for a long night's bus travel.
 By 10 pm we've already showered and packed some useful things for our travel.
-Lazy Gecko is about 5 minutes tuk-tuk ride from the Giant Ibis bus station.
+Lazy Gecko is about 5 5-minute tuk-tuk ride from the Giant Ibis bus station.

 Cambodia is flooded with tourists and booking an online for your night bus ticket is a smart decision.
 I've searched a lot of night buses and all have good reviews but the Giant Ibis bus service has the best remarks among all of them.
 It's a long, bumpy ride from Phnom Penh to Siem Reap, and choosing the best wheels will pay its price.

-NIGHT BUS- Phnom Pehn to Siem Reap
+NIGHT BUS- Phnom Penh to Siem Reap

 Travel time: 6-7 hours

 The ride was bumpy and the roads were treacherous.
 If you're asking about a good night's sleep then expect less for that to happen.
-They have double-deck beds with a 25 degrees head elevation portion.
+They have double-deck beds with a 25-degree head elevation portion.
 A small pillow and blanket were also provided for everyone's comfort.
 I chose the upper level of the bunk without knowing that was actually the least promising unless you're going on a day trip.
 I later realized that the most comfortable area inside the bus is in the middle part and the lower level of the bunk is the most conducive bed for sleeping.
 We got out of the bus groggy but our spirits were shining bright like a diamond, and at the same time, I learned the best spot for a night bus ride which will be beneficial for my future trips.

-Angkor Wat Temple of Siem Reap, Cambodia
+Second Day: Angkor Wat Temple of Siem Reap, Cambodia

-For the past few months, a friend of mine has been talking about the ruins of Angkor Wat and all the amazing historical sites on earth.
+For the past few months, a friend of mine has been talking about the ruins of Angkor Wat and all the amazing historical sites on Earth.
 Angkor Wat was never been on my bucket list but I've been fascinated by the idea of going to Cambodia and seeing the majestic architecture in person.
 Then one day I was able to purchase unplanned promo tickets and I'm so glad I did.
 As I read in an Instagram account "Book a ticket and just leave."
 I thought to myself Cambodia here I come!
 Right away after a few days from the new year's countdown, I fly to Cambodia with all smiles.

 - comfortable footwear